Android (Native)

 Event Listeners

-Should your app require more granular control regarding the SDK's onboarding process, you can register an event listener which will fire when the onboarding is started, finished, or abandoned:
+If your app requires more granular control over the onboarding process, register an event listener that fires when onboarding is started, finished, or abandoned:

 AppnomixCSDK.registerEventListener(object : AppnomixEventListener {